 If you don’t like the look of straw, consider grass clippings, shredded leaves or pine needles.

 Delay the Gratification

 Unless you are growing your strawberry plants as annuals, you will have to exercise some patience and delay harvesting for up to a year.
-In order to give the plants time to become established, you’ll need to remove all the flowers that set, for 4 - 6 weeks.
+To give the plants time to become established, you’ll need to remove all the flowers that set, for 4 - 6 weeks.
 Flowers and fruit take a lot of energy from the plants and removing them will put that energy and all the plant's resources into building a strong root system, healthy plants and lots of runners.

-Day-neutral and everbearing types will keep flowering and after that 4 - 6 week period, you can let them set fruit.
-Unfortunately, June bearing plants will be done setting flowers and you will have to wait until next year.
+Day-neutral and everbearing types will keep flowering, and after that 4 - 6 week period, you can let them set fruit.
+Unfortunately, June bearing plants will be done setting flowers, and you will have to wait until next year.

 Watch for Snails and Slugs

 We are not the only animals to love strawberries.
-There are many pests to be aware off and 2 of the biggest are snails and slugs.
+There are many pests to be aware off, and 2 of the biggest are snails and slugs.
 Your straw mulch should help.
 They don’t really like crawling through it.
 Even so, watch for signs of their nibbling and take action quickly.

 Foil the Birds

-It’s hard to believe something could be more of a pest than snails and slugs, but birds might just top them.
+It’s hard to believe something could be more of a pest than snails and slugs, but birds might top them.
 They can clean out a bed in short order.
-The best way to avoid this is to put some type of cover over the whole bed.
+The best way to avoid this is to put some cover over the whole bed.
 You can use bird netting or row covers.
 Just make sure you don’t put it down while the plants are in flower or they won’t be pollinated.
 Wait until you see the fruits starting to form.

 Strawberries need about 1 inch of water each week.
 The 2 most important times for Keeping them regularly watered are at planting and when the fruits are filling out.
 At planting time, the roots haven’t yet developed many tiny, fibrous, side roots that take in water and nutrients and they can become stressed if left to dry out for any amount of time.
 And since the strawberry fruits are plump with water, they will need a steady supply, the whole time the fruits are forming.